The Tale of the Heike: Chapter 6

-In 1181, Retired Emperor Takakura dies, troubled by the events of the last several years.
+In 1181, Retired Emperor Takakura dies.
 Kiso no Yoshinaka (cousin of Minamoto no Yoritomo in the northwestern provinces) plans a rebellion against the Taira and raises an army.
 Messengers bring news of anti-Taira forces gathering under the Minamoto leadership in the eastern provinces, Kyūshū, Shikoku.
 The Taira have trouble dealing with all the rebellions.

-To make things worse for the Taira, their leader, Taira no Kiyomori, falls ill.
-His body is hot as fire and no water can cool him.
+Worsening matters for the Taira, their leader, Taira no Kiyomori, falls ill.
+His body is set alight but no water can cool him.
 Water sprayed on his body turns to flames and black smoke that fills the room.
-Kiyomori's wife has a dream about a carriage in flames that will take Kiyomori to Hell for burning Buddhist statues in the Tōdai-ji.
+Kiyomori's wife dreams of a carriage in flames that will take Kiyomori to Hell for burning Buddhist statues in the Tōdai-ji.
 Before dying in agony, Kiyomori makes a wish to have the head of Minamoto no Yoritomo hung before his grave.
 His death (in 1181, age 64) highlights the themes of impermanence and fall of the mighty.
 Kiyomori's evil deeds will become his torturers in Hell.
 His fame and power turned to smoke and dust.

-In the east, Taira forces are successful in some battles, but are not able to defeat the Minamoto forces.
+In the east, Taira forces are successful in several battles, but are not able to defeat the Minamoto forces.
 Divine forces punish and kill the governor appointed by Kiyomori to put down Kiso no Yoshinaka's rebellion.
 Kiso no Yoshinaka wins a major battle at Yokotagawara (1182).
 Taira no Munemori, the leader of the Taira clan, is conferred a high rank in the court administration.